SalishSeaCast/SalishSeaCmd/docs/run_description_file.rst

 If relative a path is given,
 it is appended to the directory containing the run description file.

-:kbd:`files`
+:kbd:`iodefs`
   The path and name of the :file:`iodef.xml` output files definitions file to use for the run.
   It is copied into the run directory as :file:`iodef.xml` (the file name required by XIOS).
   The value is typically either:

-  * a relative or absolute path to :file:`SS-run-sets/SalishSea/nemo3.6/iodef.xml`
   * a relative or absolute run-specific output files definitions file
+  * a relative or absolute path to :file:`SS-run-sets/SalishSea/iodef.xml`

+  This key may also be spelled :kbd:`files` for backward compatibility.

 .. _NEMO-3.4-VCS-Revisions: